Code-Institute-Submissions/smoothie-recipe-project/README.md

 I would like to implement a more effective way of determining popularity in the future, by creating an upvote function.

-In the future, I will create a secure authenticatation feature for this site, this is particularly important given anyone can edit/delete any of the recipes!
+In the future, I will create a secure authenticatation feature for this site, this is particularly important given anyone can edit/delete the recipes!

 ## Technologies Used